![]() |

 Canada 1835-38; Vice-Admiral of Ulster.

-He was created Baron Worlingham of Beccles 13 June 1835 and appointed
+He was created Baron Worlingham of Beccles, 13 June 1835, and appointed

-Mary (1777-1841), only dau of Robert Sparrow of Worlingham Hall (Suffolk) and
+GCB in 1838.
+He married, 20 July 1805 at St Marylebone (separated), Mary (1777-1841), only daughter of Robert Sparrow of Worlingham Hall (Suffolk) and

 had, with other issue: